LeviFiction/ImportOpenRasterPSP/README.md

 2 - When using "Open As Layer" it always creates the layer at the top of the layer's palette.
 If I'm using groups I need a good way to determine how to put it into the appropriate group afterward.

 ## Current Plans
-I've just added the pypng module, only the png.py version of it, and plan to remove the majority of the code, keeping only the bits required by the asDirect() method.
-This will let me return the first visible pixel location of the PNG as quickly as possible.
-Hopefully for most non-transparent without having to read more than the header of the image.
+I can't think of any fast way to get the starting point of a PNG without going through all of the lines of the image.
+And that's not very fast with PSP.
+Though I suppose it's not horribly inconvenient either.
+The fastest way is to open the PNG as a sepate image, get the image size, the starting point of the layer, and then copy and paste into the new image.
+It's slow as well, so it'll be interesting to see which one is faster on a massive image with only a tiny visible piece.

 ## Library Requirements
 * zipfile